-For D. melanogaster and the JASPAR motif database (Portales-Casamar et al., 2010) the package provides a set of already compiled background correction objects.
-Sections 5 and 6 describe how to create custom background correction objects.
+For D. melanogaster and the Bioconductor MotifDb motif database the package provides a set of already compiled background correction objects.
+See the documentation for MotifDb for more information on sources for these motifs.
+Sections 4 and 5 describe how to create custom background correction objects.

-We will load two DNA sequences from a FASTA file and then perform motif enrichment of the 126 JASPAR insects PWMs using lognormal background correction.
+We will load two DNA sequences from a FASTA file and then perform motif enrichment of the 740 D. melanogaster PWMs using lognormal background correction.
 The first sequence is known to bind Tin, and the second is known to bind Twi.

 '''

 library(PWMEnrich)

 library(PWMEnrich.Dmelanogaster.background)

+'''

+'''

 # load the pre-compiled lognormal background

-data(PWMLogn.dm3.jaspar.insects)
+data(PWMLogn.dm3.MotifDb.Dmel)

 # scan two sequences from a FASTA file for motif enrichment

-sequences = read.DNAStringSet(system.file(package="PWMEnrich",
+sequences = readDNAStringSet(system.file(package="PWMEnrich",

 + dir="extdata", file="example.fa"))

 sequences

 A DNAStringSet instance of length 2

 width seq names

-[1] 350 CATGTCAAGTGGCACTAAACATG...GTCGCAGCTGCGAGCCTCCCACC tinD
+[1] 350 CATGTCAAGTGGCACTTAACCATG...GTCGCAGCTGCGAGCCTCCCACC tinD

-[2] 183 GTCAACATGTGTGATTCGCATGT...ATATGGCGGCGCCATATACGAGACT tinB-180
+[2] 183 GTCAACATGTGTGATTCGCATGT...ATATGGCGGCCATATACGAGACT tinB-180

 '''

-'''

-res = motifEnrichment(sequences, PWMLogn.dm3.jaspar.insects)
+res = motifEnrichment(sequences, PWMLogn.dm3.MotifDb.Dmel)

-'''

-We read FASTA sequences using Biostrings function read.DNAStringSet.
+We read FASTA sequences using Biostrings function readDNAStringSet.
 Alternatively, sequence can be specified as a list of DNAString objects.
 See the package Biostrings for more information on handling FASTA sequences in R.

 The function motifEnrichment is the top-level function for motif enrichment in single sequences and groups of sequences.
 It takes at least two input arguments: a set of sequences, and a set of PWMs.
-In this example, we used a lognormal background correction object PWM-Logn.dm3.jaspar.insects in place of PWMs so that lognormal correction is performed.
-The background correction object contains the background lognormal distribution parameters for 126 JASPAR insects PWMs fitted on a set of 10031 D. melanogaster 2kb promoters.
+In this example, we used a lognormal background correction object PWM-Logn.dm3.MotifDb.Dmel in place of PWMs so that lognormal correction is performed.
+The background correction object contains the background lognormal distribution parameters for 740 D. melanogaster MotifDb PWMs fitted on a set of 10031 D. melanogaster 2kb promoters.

-The output of motifEnrichment is a list that contains the individual scores for each sequence, and the group (both sequences together).
+The output of motifEnrichment is an object of class MotifEnrichmentResults that contains the scores for both sequences together (the "group") and individual sequences.